react-puzzle-games/react-hangman/README.md

 There is no CSS-in-JS, no ES2016, ES2017, no Webpack, no Redux, Flux, Flummox, no Next.js, no TypeScript, LiveScript, Elm, no LESS, SASS or Stylus.

 ## FAQ
+- Q: Why did you write `react-hangman`?
+- A: Because I love games and they're fun to write.
+- Q: Still, this game is very simple.
+Why write it at all?
+- A: It was a learning experience.
+Even though I've been writing `React` for almost a year, I still found new things to learn while writing this game.
-- Q: Is it really possible to write a web app in 2017 without all of the above?
+- Q: Is it really possible to write a web app in 2017 using only `React`?
 - A: Yes.
 - Q: But, you're using `React15`, why didn't you use stateless components?!
 - A: The real question is, had I did, would my code have been any better for it?